top of page

 Q: Does it hurt?

-A: A majority of the time, there is no sensation on the breasts after surgery and implants, in particularly if your surgery was within the last year.
+A: A majority of the time there is no sensation on the breasts after surgery and implants, in particular if your surgery was within the last year.
 This is due to the nerve damage from surgeries and a lack of time for them to fully heal.
-If you are receiving artwork and plan on going off the breast with the design, they yes, you will have full feeling.
+If you are receiving artwork and plan on going off the breast with the design, they yes, you will have somr or full feeling.

-B: It could potentially hurt worse than normal if radiation was received in the area to be tattooed.
+B: It could potentially hurt worse than normal if radiation was received in the area to be tattooed, and you have sensation there now.

 Q: Can I use numbing cream?